donya/VividEuterpea/README.md

 3. Install SuperCollider.
 See http://supercollider.github.io/ for instructions.
 4. Start SuperCollider and boot the server.
 5. To run the examples, open Examples.lhs in ghci.
 You can run the main function or try some of the other things recommended in the comments.
 To use in another project, copy VividEutepea.lhs into your project's folder and then use "import VividEuterpea"

+Please submit bugs reports and fixes using the issues system on GitHub.
+Pull requests will not be used.